-Top Left Corner: This is where you will find the name of the agency who issued you the citation be it CHP, the County sheriff’s office, or your local police department.
+In the top left corner, you will find the name of the agency that issued you the citation be it CHP, the County sheriff’s office, or your local police department.

-Top Right Corner: Your Citation number usually starts with an agency code like SH or PD.
+The citation number for a ticket issued in California is located in the top right corner of the citation.
+Your citation number usually starts with an agency code like SH or PD.
 The combination of both letters and numbers is essential when researching your case.

-Bottom: At the bottom, you will find the most critical information on the ticket.
-The date you must appear and the address of the Courthouse that will manage your traffic ticket.
-If the Court has not received a response by the due date, a misdemeanor charge may be added, a warrant issued for your arrest, a $325 late fee added, and your privilege to drive suspended.
-Do Not Ignore your Ticket for Long.
+At the bottom of the citation, you will find the most critical information on the ticket: the date you must appear and the address of the Courthouse that will manage your traffic ticket.
+If the court has not received a response by the due date, a misdemeanor charge may be added, a warrant issued for your arrest, a $325 late fee added, and your privilege to drive suspended.

 If you need additional help reading your traffic ticket or would like for us to manage from A to Z, contact us at RPM Law.
 We have handled thousands of cases and are here to help.